jlapeyre/PrimeSieve.jl/README.md

 ## Tables of prime pi function

+Some of the above functions use tables, but this is completley hidden from the user.
+But it is also possible to access them directly.
 The tables work like this:

 ```julia
 julia> @time countprimes(10^17 + 10^14 + 10^10)